LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

       [records]<br />[field('first_name')] [field('last_name')][/records]
    [/inline]

+   // =>  <br />John Doe

 Perform a Search Using an OR Operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the ``-operatorLogical`` parameter with an "OR" value.
-The following ``inline`` method returns records for which the "first_name" field begins with either "John" or "Jane".
-The position of the ``-operatorLogical`` parameter within the ``inline`` method is unimportant since it applies to the entire action::
+The following `inline` method returns records for which the "first_name" field begins with either "John" or "Jane".
+The position of the ``-operatorLogical`` parameter within the `inline` method is unimportant since it applies to the entire action::

    [inline(